RaulPontello/Probability-distributions/README.md

-This repository is used to create probability distribution using Python
+This repository is used to create probability distributions using Python